alexpilavakis/cached-repositories/README.md

 <h2> Config </h2>

-If config file `cached-repositories.php` was not publish copy it to config folder with:
+If config file `cached-repositories.php` was not published copy it to config folder with:
 ```
 cp vendor/ulex/cached-repositories/config/cached-repositories.php config/cached-repositories.php
 ```